High-Intensity-Prototyping-Labs/CEX.DEV/readme.md

-**Amendments since the previous version (v2.1.0)**
+**Amendments since the previous version (v2.1)**
-1. Polymorphism was re-introduced to support the `Type::from(...)` feature.
+0. Polymorphism was re-introduced (v2.1.0):
+	- To support the `Type::from(...)` feature.
 	- This would also support multiple ways to `Type::make(...)` a struct.

-**Amendments to the previous version (v2.2.0)**
+**Amendments to the previous version (v2.2)**
+0. Introduction of templating with caveats (v2.2.0):
-1. Introduced **Explicit template specialization** as an allowed feature.
+	- Introduced **Explicit template specialization** as an allowed feature.
 		- This comes with the caveat of NO header function definitions.
-2. Banned **Implicit templates** and **Header function definitions**.
+	- Banned **Implicit templates** and **Header function definitions**.
 		- The motive for this is simple: terrible compile times and the blasphemy of writing source code in headers.
-3. Added the `free` special method.
+	- Added the `free` special method.
 		- Exists as the associated method equivalent of the destructor.
 		- Some structs allocate / open / initialize things which need to be deallocated / closed / uninitialized.
+1. Tighter usage of `using` directives and `namespace` aliasing (v2.2.1):
+	- To avoid polluting header files, `using` directives must be used inside of source files (never header files).
+	- Other standards also agree that `using namespace` should _never_ be used.
+	- Namespace aliasing (by `namespace X = std::whatever`) is OK in source files.
 # Motive
 C++ is a powerful tool.
 Some may argue too powerful.
 Constraints in a setting of abundance can prevent mind-splintering and inconsistent paradigms.